null

 The Ultimate List of Eco-Friendly & Environmental Holidays [A Guide to Green Holidays]

 Most of us already know about Earth Day.
-But did you know that there are loads of other environmental holidays to celebrate, too?
+But did you know there are many other environmental holidays to celebrate, too?
 Whether you’re a business, a non-profit, or a concerned individual, these holidays present the perfect opportunity to spread awareness and educate yourself and others on important issues.

-Beyond environmental holidays, we must also be aware of our increased environmental footprint during standard holidays, especially the big ones.
-Waste and carbon emissions go up during the holiday season, but if each household would make just a few small changes, it could have a huge positive impact on our planet.
+Beyond environmental holidays, we must also be mindful of our increased environmental footprint during standard holidays, especially the big ones.
+Waste and carbon emissions increase during the holiday season, especially due to gift-giving.
+Still, if each household would make just a few small changes, it could substantially impact our planet.

 About EcoEnclose